 In some cases you may wish to photograph sunlight filtering through branches or interesting shadows cast by the sun, whereas at other times you may find that an overcast or even rainy day brings out color contrasts that were not evident on a clear day.
 Inclement weather such as floods, droughts, snow, and ice storms often produce new and beautiful scenes with trees that can be captured in photographs.
 Although a tree may stand in the same place for years, sometimes you may only have one opportunity to capture a unique occurrence in a photograph.

-Botanical knowledge is not necessary for being a good nature photographer, but it certainly cannot hurt.
+Botanical knowledge is not necessary, but it certainly can’t hurt.
 Some people look at a tree and see just a tree; others might see an oak, or further, specific species like a pin oak, northern red oak, or swamp white oak.
 Each different species has a particular appearance and growth habit.
 Knowing more about the biology and ecology of trees can guide and enrich your experience as a photographer in a number of ways.

 Reading about how to photograph trees can only get you so far.
 Turn off your computer, get outside, and take some pictures.
 You do not need to do anything fancy; start with the first tree you find!